mvied/wordpress-https/readme.txt

 * Initial Release.

 == Upgrade Notice ==
+= 3.5.0 =
+Content Fixer is now optional in the plugin settings.
+This option should be on by default.
 = 3.2 =
 You may lose your SSL Host setting upon upgrading if it is not default (matching your Site URL).